 After a study lasting just three weeks, JPL engineers told NASA that they could indeed ready a Venus flyby probe in time for the July-September 1962 opportunity.
 To save time, they based their probe design on Block I Ranger.
 JPL dubbed its makeshift interplanetary spacecraft Mariner-R. NASA approved JPL's plan and, on 28 September 1961, told the world that it would launch a flyby Mariner to Venus during the July-September 1962 period atop an Atlas-Agena rocket.

-The major goal of the Mariner-Venus 1962 mission was to scan the planet with a pair of radiometers to try to settle the contentious debate surrounding Venus's surface and atmospheric temperatures.
-The spacecraft would include no camera; most scientists thought it unlikely that it could glimpse the planet's surface through the thick Venusian clouds.
-At its extremely low transmission rate - just 8.3 bits per second - the spacecraft would need weeks to stream even a few fuzzy images to Earth.
+The major science goal of the Mariner-Venus 1962 mission was to scan the planet with a pair of radiometers to try to settle the contentious debate surrounding Venus's surface and atmospheric temperatures.
+The spacecraft would include no camera: most scientists thought it unlikely that it would glimpse the planet's surface through the thick Venusian clouds.
+At its extremely low transmission rate — just 8.3 bits per second — the spacecraft would need weeks to stream even a few fuzzy images to Earth.

 JPL built the Mariner-R spacecraft against a backdrop of continued high-profile failures in the Ranger Program.
 On 20 November 1961, in a near-repeat of Ranger 1, Ranger 2's Agena stage stranded it in low-Earth orbit.
-On 31 December 1961, NASA announced that it would launch twin Mariners to Venus in July-September 1962 to help to ensure mission success.
+On 31 December 1961, NASA announced that it would launch twin Mariners to Venus in July-September 1962 in the hope that redundancy would help to ensure mission success.

 Mariner 1 emerged from the fireball intact and transmitted until it splashed into the Atlantic Ocean 64 seconds later.
 The Atlas malfunction was quickly traced to a single missed symbol in the rocket's guidance computer code and a poor radio link between the rocket and the ground.